polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

    cargo build --release
    ```

    You should always use the `--release` flag to build optimized artifacts.
-Be aware that the first time that you do this, it will take a while to complete.
-Go stretch your legs and get a cup of tea.
+   The first time you compile this, it takes some time to complete.

    It should complete with a line something like this: